We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A skin infection occurs when parasites, fungi, or germs such as bacteria penetrate the skin and spread.
-When this happens, it can cause pain, swelling, other types of discomfort, and skin color changes.
-A skin infection may be mild or serious.
+When this happens, it can cause pain, swelling, and skin color changes.

 Skin infections are different from rashes.
 A rash is an area of swollen or irritated skin.
 While rashes can be symptoms of some skin infections, a person with a rash does not necessarily have an infection.